-7 Figure 4 shows some interesting results.
-The upper row of Fig. 4 shows that for DOFS ≈ 1.0 (column (b)) the first leading to 1.5, the first and second leading vectors have positive sensitivity near the surface and weakly negative sensitivity in the middle to upper troposphere, and for DOFS of 2.0, the first leading vectors has positive sensitivity throughout the troposphere while the second leading vectors has positive sensitivity near the surface and negative sensitivity in the middle to upper troposphere.
+Figure 4 shows some interesting results.
+The upper row of Fig. 4 shows that for DOFS $\approx 1.0$ (column b) the first leading singular vector has positive sensitivity near the surface and negative sensitivity in the middle to upper troposphere (remember that the second and third leading vectors may map to the null space for DOFS $\approx 1.0$ ).
+As the DOFS increases to 1.5, the first and second leading vectors have positive sensitivity near the surface and weakly negative sensitivity in the middle to upper troposphere, and for DOFS of 2.0, the first leading vectors have positive sensitivity throughout the troposphere, while the second leading vectors have positive sensitivity near the surface and negative sensitivity in the middle to upper troposphere.